unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ##  Elusive

 Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
-No attack roll has advantage against you while you aren’t incapacitated.
+No attack roll has advantage against you while you aren't incapacitated.

 ##  Stroke of Luck

 At 20th level, you have an uncanny knack for succeeding when you need to.
 If your attack misses a target within range, you can turn the miss into a hit.
 Alternatively, if you fail an ability check, you can treat the d20 roll as a 20.

-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Once you use this feature, you can't use it again until you finish a short or long rest.

 ```
 ```